boalang/NR/experiments/sensetivity.md

 #### preprocessing

-* get the keys that are found to be potentially misannotated
+* get the keys that are found to be potentially misclassified

 * crate dictionary of sequence membership to clusters